hmartelb/VideoSegmentation/README.md

 </p>

+#### **Qindex**

-- **Qindex**: Method proposed in [this paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=995823) to compare two images.
+Method proposed in [this paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=995823) to compare two images.
 The authors originally proposed this method to compute the image quality for compression purposes, as an alternative to the Mean Squared Error (MSE) arguing that it is more robust.
 As it can also be considered a distance, here the Qindex is used at a frame level to measure the differences between two consecutive ones.

 ### Thresholding